s4zong/cybersecurity_threat_severity_analysis/README.md

 Actual tweet contents can be acquired by using Semeval Twitter data download script (https://github.com/aritter/twitter_download).
 Please follow instructions there to get tweets via Twitter API.

-Once you get all tweets downloaded (put downloaded.tsv under ./dataset folder), run prepare_dataset.py under dataset folder to recover the dataset we are using.
+Once you get all tweets downloaded, put downloaded.tsv under ./dataset folder.
+Then run prepare_dataset_for_tagging.py to prepare dataset.json file for tagging.

 ```
  python prepare_dataset_for_tagging.py